andersonflima/python-robot-maze-solver/README.md

-The robot will start at 0,0 the first row and column The robot main objective is to reach the last row and column The robot can just com right and down, or backtracking his action
+The robot will start at 0,0 the first row and column The robot main objective is to reach the last row and column The robot can just com right and down, or backtracking his action In the end, the code will print the maze solution a list of steps to reach the end

+## Obs: If the solution is None, it is because the robot has no way to reach the goal

 If you want you can change the maze but keep in mind the robot only can go right and down